-Homeowners, interior designers, and decorators often debate on whether blinds or curtains are better.
-Which window treatment is the best: blind vs. curtains is a subject worth exploring.
-You’re here because you are active in this debate.
+Homeowners, interior designers, and decorators often debate whether blinds or curtains are better.
+Which window treatment is the best: blinds vs. curtains, is a subject worth exploring.

 Blinds and curtains vary in price.
 These are the average prices of blinds and curtains.

-Blinds: Blinds have a few drawbacks.
-One of the main drawbacks of blinds, for people with kids or pets, is the cords.
-The cords that older blinds have to control them.
+Blinds: One of the main drawbacks of blinds for people with kids or pets is the cords.
 They can get in the way and become dangerous.

-Curtains: Curtains can be hand-washed and some fabrics need to be hand-washed.
-You should also wash curtains once a month using the care instructions on the tag or from the manufacturer’s website.
-Handle them with care.
+Curtains: Curtains can be hand-washed or machine-washed, depending on the fabric.
+You should wash curtains every 2-3 months using the care instructions on the tag or from the manufacturer’s website.